US routs Cuba 14-2 to reach World Baseball Classic final

 Play was briefly interrupted in the sixth, seventh and eighth innings when fans ran onto the field.
 The first held a banner that read “Libertad Para Los Presos Cubanos del 11 de Julio (Freedom for the Cuban Prisoners of July 11)” referring to the date of 2021 demonstrations.

+“There were provocations, but we never paid attention to it,” Cuba manager Armando Johnson said.

-Cuban fans roared in the early going when their team’s first four batters strung together three infield hits and a bases-loaded walk off Wainwright, who contributed to his early troubles when he failed to field a pair of grounders.
+Cuban fans roared in the early going when their team’s first four batters strung together three infield hits and a bases-loaded walk.
 Wainwright allowed one run and five hits in four innings.
-Cardinals teammate Miles Mikolas pitched the final five innings.
+Cardinals teammate Miles Mikolas followed with four innings and Aaron Loup finished.

 An Olympic gold medalist in 1992, 1996 and 2004, Cuba’s national team has struggled in recent years as many top players left for MLB.
 Cuba failed to qualify for the 2020 Tokyo Games.

-Cuba for the first time this year is using some players under contract the MLB clubs, including Chicago White Gold Glove centerfielder Luis Robert and third baseman Yoán Moncada.
-Former All-Star outfielder Yoenis Céspedes also is on the roster.
+Cuba for the first time this year is using some players under contract to MLB clubs, including Chicago White Sox Gold Glove centerfielder Luis Robert and third baseman Yoán Moncada — who were booed.
+But many Cuban big leaguers were absent.

-“It’s a dream for us to mix these players,” manager Armando Johnson said.
-“We want these players to join us in any championship.”

-Cuba and the U.S. met for the first time in the WBC.
-In the 2008 Olympics, which did not include active big leaguers, Cuba beat manager Davey Johnson’s Americans 5-4 in 11 innings en route to a silver medal.
-The U.S. took bronze.
+“We would like for the other players to join,” Johnson said.
+“They should think about it and return to Cuba.”

 “I was reading how horrible a manager I was on social media first,” he said.